tomchentw/react-toastr/README.md

 #### Options

 Directly migrated from `toastr.js` library.
 Set these as props on <ToastContainer> to override the defaults.
-(Note: these are *not* the options used when adding an alert via this.container.success(...), etc.)

 [`ToastContainer::getDefaultProps`](http://git.io/RagItA)